clbartoli/witnet-ethereum-bridge/README.md

 The `NewBlockRelay` contract is similar to the `BlockRelay` but adds the following methods:

-- **proposetNewBlock**:
+- **proposeBlock**:
   - _description_: proposes a new block to eventually be added to the block relay.
   - _inputs_:
     - *_blockHash*: Hash of the block header.
+    - *_epoch*: the epoch the block is prposed to, it has to be one epoch previous to the current epoch.
     - *_drMerkleRoot*: the root hash of the requests-only merkle tree as contained in the block header.
     - *_tallyMerkleRoot*: the root hash of the tallies-only merkle tree as contained in the block header.
+    - *_previousBlock*: the previousVote is considered to be the valid block for the previous epoch.
+  - _modifiers_: Conditions  to be satiesfied before proposing a block:
-    - *_epoch*: the epoch th block is prposed to, it has to be one epoch previous to the current epoch.
+    - _validEpoch_: A block can be proposed just for one epoch before the current epoch.
+    - _absMembership_: Only members of the ABS (Active Bridge Set) can propose blocks.

-- **finalResult**:
+- **postNewBlock**:
-  - _description_: post the final block after selectig the most voted block.
-It reverts if there is been a tie.
+  - _description_: post a new block into the block relay.
+  - _inputs_:
+    - *_vote*: the vote to be posted .
+    - *_blockHash*: Hash of the block header.
+    - *_epoch*: the epoch for which the block was proposed.
+    - *_drMerkleRoot*: the root hash of the requests-only merkle tree as contained in the block header.
+    - *_tallyMerkleRoot*: the root hash of the tallies-only merkle tree as contained in the block header.
+    - *_previousVote*: the previousVote is considered to be the valid block for the previous epoch.

 ## UsingWitnet